jishnub/ParallelUtilities.jl/README.md

 ### pmapsum and pmapreduce

 Often a parallel execution is followed by a reduction (eg. a sum over the results).
 A reduction may be commutative (in which case the order of results do not matter), or non-commutative (in which the order does matter).
 There are two functions that are exported that carry out these tasks: `pmapreduce_commutative` and `pmapreduce`, where the former does not preserve ordering and the latter does.
 For convenience, the package also provides the function `pmapsum` that chooses `sum` as the reduction operator.
 The map-reduce operation is similar in many ways to the distributed `for` loop provided by julia, but the main difference is that the reduction operation is not binary for the functions in this package (eg. we need `sum` and not `(+)`to add the results).
-There is also the difference as above that the function gets the parameters in batches, with functions having the suffix `_elementwise` taking on parameters individually as unwrapped tuples as above.
+There is also the difference as above that the function gets the parameters in batches, with functions having the suffix `_elementwise` taking on parameters individually as splatted `Tuple`s.
 The function `pmapreduce` does not take on parameters elementwise at this point, although this might be implemented in the future.

 As an example, to sum up a list of numbers in parallel we may call
 ```julia